Date(s) - 01/11/2021 - 12/11/2021

 Key multilateral events in the run-up to Cop26, dates to be determined, include the G7 in Italy, G20 in the UK, UN biodiversity summit in China, and a pre-Cop meeting and youth summit in Italy.

 The proposed venue for the main conference will be Glasgow’s Scottish Events Campus.
 Up to 30,000 delegates are expected to attend the conference.
-Former energy minister Claire Perry is the UK-nominated president of COP26.
+Alok Sharma is the UK-nominated president of COP26.

 All States that are Parties to the Convention are represented at the COP, at which they review the implementation of the Convention and any other legal instruments that the COP adopts and take decisions necessary to promote the effective implementation of the Convention, including institutional and administrative arrangements.